MuxN4/limtr/README.md

 # limtr

-A flexible rate-limiting middleware for Express applications using Redis for storage.
+A flexible rate-limiting middleware for Express applications using Redis for storage

 ## Features